Custom headers allow you to add custom HTTP headers and User-Agent overrides to your Audits and Journeys.

 Frequently Asked Questions

+Yes.
 Both request and response headers are supported.
 Certain header names are not allowed for security reasons.
 If you try to use one of these restricted headers, ObservePoint won't let you save the header set.

 Yes, you can configure header sets to be automatically applied to all Audits and Journeys.
+Then, any new Audit or Journey which you create will automatically send your custom headers.

 Can I configure multiple headers for the same request URL?